-Hospitals in Chiang Mai and health care doctors
+Hospitals and Medical Services in Chiang Mai

 Hospitals in Chiang Mai are very good for a provincial city, with international private hospitals, competent government hospitals, and speciality clinics.
 In fact, healthcare is surprisingly good in urban Thailand and is quite affordable, to boot.